PanosOik/PanosOik/README.md

 ### Hi there 👋
-- 🔬 I’m currently working on understanding morphogenetic mechanicsms of embryonic development
+- 🔬 I do research trying to understand the morphogenetic principles of organogenesis in the developing embryo

 <!--